A Criminal Conviction Could Cost You Your Kids

 Criminal Charges vs Criminal Convictions

 According to law, there’s a difference between being charged with a crime and being convicted of a crime.
 Although a criminal charge may raise suspicions of guilt, it is not actually proved that a person committed a crime.
 In child custody cases, a criminal attorney who’s defending the parent charged with the crime can argue that the charge should not be considered as evidence of the parent’s character and morality since no conviction has occurred.
-In most states, courts usually put less weight on a charge than they do a conviction.
+In most states, courts usually put less weight on a charge than they do a criminal conviction.
 However, depending on the nature of the charge and its severity and relevance to child custody situations, the court may consider it.
 The defendant has the burden of proving that continued custody, parenting time, or visitation is in the best interests of the child.
 In cases where a child or family member was the victim of the crime, the court typically considers that enough proof to deny parental rights.

 Convictions and Parental Rights in Minnesota